JPNYKW/WPICTF-2019/getaflag.md

 This method will be generate an array from primitive params.
 But, if the name was already taken on scope, that value will be override.
-Cuz, u can override passcode.
-N, `$_GET` was input from URL parameters.
+Cuz, u can override passcode. n `$_GET` was input from URL parameters.

 7. Access top page. do use parameters.